Martijncvv/crypto-explorer-extension/README.md

 # Cryptocurrency Chrome extension

-A Google Chrome extension which displays information about a cryptocurrency in a popup when the user selects a coin ticker (BTC/ ETH/ XYZ) and presses CTRL+SHIFT+L or uses the search feature.
+A Google Chrome extension which displays information about a cryptocurrency in a popup when the user selects a coin ticker (BTC/ ETH/ XYZ) on social media and presses CTRL+SHIFT+L or uses the search feature.

 Feel free to contact me via [LinkedIn](https://www.linkedin.com/in/martijnvanven/).